 Mongolia’s easternmost capital is a welcome sight if you're craving a hot shower, a decent bed and an opportunity to eat something other than tsuivan (noodles) cooked over a stove.
 That said, by any objective measure, Choibalsan (Чойбалсан) is a dreary town, decked out in full-on massive-apartment-block chic .
 It doesn't help that looting devastated the western half of the city when the Russians upped and left in 1990.

-Centuries ago, the city was a trading centre and part of a caravan route across northeast Asia.
-It grew into a town in the 19th century and was called Bayan Tumen.
-In 1941 it was named after the Stalinist stooge Khorloogiin Choibalsan, an honour bequeathed while the dictator was still in power.
-It’s now a major economic centre for eastern Mongolia.
+Centuries ago, this town – the fourth-biggest in Mongolia – was a trading centre and part of a caravan route across Northeast Asia.
+In 1941 it was named after the Stalinist stooge Khorloogiin Choibalsan, an honour bestowed while the dictator was still in power.